top of page

 JOB DESCRIPTIONS & TRAINING

-On race day, officials and other volunteer workers get checked in before the race and issued necessary items to do their job (lift passes, radios, lunch bags, vests, buckets, whatever).
+On race day, officials and other volunteer workers get checked in before the race and are issued the necessary items to do their job (lift passes, radios, lunch bags, vests, and packets).
 Check-in help is often needed.
-When the race is over, one or more persons need to be ready in the finish arena area to collect gear from all the workers as they come in.
+When the race is over, one or more persons need to be ready in the finish area to collect gear from all the workers as they come in.

 Maintenance workers help with the setup of start/finish areas, setting fences, and other equipment, as directed by course officials.
 During the race, they assist with course grooming and gate replacement.
 After the race, they help as needed with course teardown, assisting officials and the responsible school teams.
 Maintenance workers should be confident skiers and ready for a hard day's work if snow and weather conditions are bad.
 They should be able to work most, if not all of the races, in order to develop skill on the job, and should be able to get to the race by 2hrs prior to race start and attend the pre-race officials meeting.

-Gatekeepers, also known as gate judges, are responsible for monitoring the correct passage of each racer through a set of gates on the course, assigned to them by the chief gatekeeper.
-They also perform rudimentary maintenance along their section, such as replacing poles knocked askew by racers.
-They may need to be available at a post-race jury meeting if involved in a racer disqualification.
-All gatekeepers are expected to attend a pre-race training session, usually scheduled for 1 hour before the race start.
-One or more roving gatekeepers will be named by the chief gatekeeper on race day.
-The rovers circulate through the course and substitute for any gatekeepers needing relief during the race.
-A rover should have prior gatekeeping experience and will be able to answer questions that other gatekeepers might have.
+Gate Judges, also known as gatekeepers, are responsible for monitoring and recording the correct passage of each racer through a set of gates on the course, assigned to them by the chief gatekeeper.
+They keep an eye on their section of the course, alerting officials if something is amiss, such as replacing poles knocked askew by racers.
+They may need to be available at a post-race jury meeting if involved in a racer's disqualification.
+All gatekeepers are expected to attend a pre-race training session, usually scheduled for 1 hour before the race starts.
+Non-lift riding volunteers can serve in walk-up positions at some resorts.
+New volunteers will be trained.
+This is one of our most important jobs on race day.
 Training videos:

 USSS Gate Judge Training Video